-A behavioural scientist who combines insights from economics and psychology, Renee understands the drivers shaping decision making and designs effective strategies for change
+As a behavioural scientist, Renee understands the factors that shape decision making, and designs effective strategies for change

-Renee joined MartinJenkins in May 2018, bringing eight years’ experience in behaviour-change consulting, research analysis, academic work, and communications.
-She is skilled at defining a client’s challenge, conducting research to get to the heart of the issue, and generating innovative, testable solutions.
+Renee has nine years’ diverse work experience as a behaviour-change and management specialist, in roles that have included consulting, research and analysis, academic work, and communications.
+She is skilled at defining a client’s challenge, conducting research to get to the heart of the issue, and generating innovative and practical solutions.

-Before joining our team, Renee served as Business Director of Ogilvy Change NZ, successfully establishing the New Zealand branch of this international behaviour-change consultancy.
-In this role she won and delivered projects for numerous public and private sector clients, such as WorkSafe and the Energy Efficiency and Conservation Authority – designing low-cost, high-impact ‘nudge’ interventions to help teams meet their objectives.
+Before joining our team, Renee served as Business Director of Ogilvy Change NZ, establishing the New Zealand branch of this international behaviour-change consultancy.
+Highlights from this role include:

-• Developing wide-ranging recommendations for a tertiary education provider to increase course enrolments at a specific campus.
-Renee drew insights from interviews, observation, marketing materials, and survey data, using them to map the conversion process from awareness to application, and to identify where prospective students may ‘drop off’.
+Developing wide-ranging recommendations for a tertiary education provider to increase course enrolments at a specific campus.
+This involved mapping the conversion process from awareness to application, to identify where prospective students may ‘drop off’.